e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 #### Leadership, the art to guide others to their excellence

 Everything else that is usually attributed to leadership is consequential to this.
-Now, there are countless leadership styles, but that's not exactly the angle I want to cover here.
+People follow their leaders when they convey their ability to guide followers to a better situation.

 Leadership is about bringing **inspiration and direction** to a bright future while also providing **individually-tailored guidance and support** to get there.
 In other words, you set the north star, get people rallied behind your ability to take everyone there and take care of each individual along the way.